DamilolaOwolabi/DamilolaOwolabi.github2.io/_projects/DS6306_Project_2.md

     }
     ---

+> There are   28  numerical variables
+> There are   8  categorical variables

 From our summary Statistics, there are 28 numerical variables and 8 categorical variables.
 All adding to 36 variables.
 Some variables that swtood out were the EmployeeCount, which have a constant 1 values, and the Job Involvement, which values ranges between 1 and 4, hence providing a really low variance,.